hapostgres/pg_auto_failover/README.md

 # pg_auto_failover

-pg_auto_failover is an extension for PostgreSQL that monitors and manages failover for a Postgres cluster.
-It is optimised for simplicity and correctness.
+pg_auto_failover is an extension and service for PostgreSQL that monitors and manages automated failover for a Postgres cluster.
+It is optimized for simplicity and correctness.

 ![pg_auto_failover Architecture](docs/pg_auto_failover-arch.png?raw=true "pg_auto_failover Architecture")